-The London Bus Preservation Trust, which runs London Bus Museum, is a Registered Charity.
-We receive no statutory or official funding and rely for finance entirely on the fundraising efforts of our volunteers and supporters.
+The London Bus Preservation Trust, which runs the London Bus Museum, is a Registered Charity.
+We receive no statutory or official funding and rely for finance entirely on the fundraising efforts of our volunteers and supporters

-The Museum would welcome your donation of your collection of transport ephemera which you perhaps no longer wish to keep.
-Whether your items join the Collection or are sold on to raise funds for the Museum, you will have the satisfaction of knowing that they have gone to a good cause.
+The Museum will welcome donations of transport ephemera which you perhaps no longer wish to keep.
+Whether your items join the Trust's Collection or are sold on to raise funds for the Museum, you will have the satisfaction of knowing that they have gone to a good cause.

-Items that are sought after by the Museum will be taken formally into the Trust's Collection and may even go on display.
-Others that duplicate what we already have or are not in line with our Acquisition Policy will (with your permission) be sold to raise funds to support the Museum's work.
+Items that are sought after by the Museum will be taken formally into the Trust's Collection and may go on display.
+Others that duplicate what we already have or are outside our Collecting Policy will (with your permission) be sold to raise funds to support the Museum's work.

 We are particularly looking for (in good condition, please):-

-- London Transport and other London bus cap badges and PSV badges.
+- London bus cap badges and PSV badges

-We also welcome donations of other transport items, including non-London, and model buses, books and magazines, which can be sold to raise funds.
-If you have items to donate, please complete this form so that we can discuss this with you.
+We also welcome donations of other transport items, including non-London material, model buses, books and magazines, which can be sold to raise funds.
+If you have items to donate, please get in touch below so that we can discuss this with you.

-Please note, the museum is entirely run by volunteers, mostly working from home.
-Replies may be delayed.
+DONATION ENQUIRYPlease enter details below.
+Please note, the museum is entirely run by volunteers, mostly working from home and replies may be delayed.